MicroK8s

 Note

-This target will also stop the underlying microk8s-vm.
+For Multipass environments, this target will also stop the underlying microk8s-vm

 Start MicroK8s